rdentato/gerku/doc/abstraction.md

 ## Abstraction rules
-  To find an algorithm we'll reason on the structure of expressions having the following grammar:
+  To find an algorithm we'll reason on the structure of expressions that have the following grammar:

 ```
    expression := term+